Lightning-President-9/ReactionSpeedTestGameJava/README.md

    - One Shoot Mode: Ascending order by time (less time is better).
    - One Min and Survival Mode: Descending order by target hit count (more hits are better).

+## ReactionSpeedTestGame-v1.1
+Corrected the Time issue and added a different game music.

 ## Author

 * **Lightning-President-9** - *Initial work* - [Lightning-President-9](https://github.com/Lightning-President-9)